 Truth: Many have taken the "individual mandate" to mean they must buy health insurance through the exchanges even if they're already covered by Medicare.

 Thankfully for them, that isn't the case.
 So, if you currently make use of Medicare and you have no complaints about the coverage it offers, there's no need for you to purchase additional coverage.

 Myth: People have to wait longer to see their doctors because of this law

 Truth: This myth seems to be the result of some of the early "scare tactics" that were used by the Affordable Care Act's opponents before it signed into law.

-If anything, these wait times should improve to some extent in the following years, as a number of the ACA's provisions specifically address improving "quality of care" in various ways.
+If anything, wait times should improve, as a number of the ACA's provisions address improving "quality of care" in various ways.